eagle-garage-sale/Garage_Sale_Finder/README.md

 1. [Install Postman](https://www.postman.com/downloads/)

-2. Make sure that your backend is running, to start it, activate your virtual environment (.venv\Scripts\Activate).
+2. Make sure that your backend is running, to start it, activate your virtual environment (.venv\Scripts\Activate for windows systems).
 Then run your backend with flask --app app run

 3. You'll start the application on "My Workspace" On the left window, click "New" and then "HTTP".